Off-piste skiing and avalanche danger: do you really have the right to be forbidden from leaving the slopes?

 The principle of freedom VS safety

-Are you risking a fine or legal action?
+Do you risk a fine or prosecution?

 Awareness rather than repression